oschneid/RTMuscleSpindle/README.txt

 It includes the model, a test script, and an interactive GUI that allows direct manipulation of the model.
 It is provided as-is under the MIT License (LICENSE).
 If you have any questions, please contact the author.

+You can find more details in RTMuscleSpindle.pdf, a technical report explaining this system and providing background information.
+If you use this system in an academic application, please cite as:

+Oliver S. Schneider.
+An Interactive Simulation of the Muscle Spindle.
+UBC Technical Report, 2015.

 HOW TO RUN